larryleihua/CopulaOne/README.md

 ```

 ## Model fitting
-- An example of fitting dependence between exchange rates returns
+- An example of fitting dependence between exchange rates returns [Warning: this step an be slow on your computer!]
 ```{r}
 data("euro0306")
 dat <- uscore(euro0306[,c(2,3)])[1:50,]